plusacht/ember-bootstrap-datetimepicker/README.md

 Type: `String` or `Date`

 This variable will be changed when the user changes the date and on the other side it will update the datetime picker when "date" is updated

+## Credits ##

+This add-on is based on [bootstrap-datetimepicker](http://http://eonasdan.github.io/bootstrap-datetimepicker/ "Bootstrap datetimepicker")

 ## Legal ##